Cluedrew/hnx/README.md

 layout is in use at the time.

 PLANS:

--Look into xkbcomp
--Create a man(ual) page for the script.
+Create a man(ual) page for the script.

--Turn the script into a full package (.deb)
+Turn the script into a full package (.deb)